Miles Monitor: Design and development

-At the end of the war, contracts for 600 Monitors were cancelled, only 20 in total were built.
+At the end of the war, contracts for 600 Monitors were cancelled and only 20 were built.
 As with all aircraft for service use, the Monitor was evaluated by the Aeroplane and Armament Experimental Establishment (A&AEE) at RAF Boscombe Down.
 The first received at the A&AEE (NF900) caught fire during a landing in August 1944 killing one crew member, the second prototype (NF904) made a wheels up landing at the A&AEE in August 1945, and NP409 on Intensive Flying crashed into the sea in August 1945 killing both crew.
 None entered service and all survivors were scrapped.